therebelbeta/peel/README.md

 **Note:** **_peel_ is not yet ready for production**.
 It is still in scaffolding stages, and is more of a brain-child than anything right now.

-_Peel_ is an API CMS framework (built in Go) that will provide the following features:
+_Peel_ is an API CMS framework (built in NodeJS) that will provide the following features:

 - Creation of API endpoints directly within CMS
 - Different User Roles to separate out API builders from content creators